ukaea/hdc/doxy/README.md

 HDC is tiny library for exchanging hierarchical data (arrays of structures) in shared memory between multiple programming languages, currently supporting C, C++, Python and Fortran.

-As of May 2016 it is in a preview state - it works, but many work is still need to be done.
+As of June 2016 it is still in a preview state - it works, but many work is still need to be done.

 Building instructions
 =====================